CMihai99/fyndro/Documentation/process/HowTo.md

 -   It's important not only to send small patches, but also to rewrite and simplify (or simply re-order) patches before submitting them.

-Here is an analogy from Michael:
+Here is an analogy from Mihai:

 ```console
 Think of a teacher grading homework from a math student.
 The teacher does not